 Shares

 - The share capital of the Association will be raised by issuing one-pound shares to Members.
-Shares cannot be held jointly.
-Joint tenants of the Association may each become individual Members. - There is no interest, dividend or bonus payable on shares.
+Joint tenants of the Association may each become individual Members. - 12 There is no interest, dividend or bonus payable on shares.

 Transferring Shares